Understanding dynamic table refresh

 Understanding target lag

 Dynamic table refresh is triggered based on how out of date the data might be, or what is commonly referred to as target lag.
-When you set the target lag for a dynamic table, it’s measured relative to the base tables at the root of the graph, not the dynamic tables directly upstream.
-So, consider the time needed to refresh each dynamic table in a chain to the root.
+The target lag for a dynamic table is measured relative to the base tables at the root of the graph, not the dynamic tables directly upstream.
+Snowflake schedules refreshes to keep the actual lag of your dynamic tables below their target lag.
+The duration of each refresh depends on the query, data pattern, and warehouse size.
+When choosing a target lag, consider the time needed to refresh each dynamic table in a chain to the root.
 If you don’t, some refreshes might be skipped, leading to a higher actual lag.

 To see the graph of tables connected to your dynamic table, see Use Snowsight to examine the graph of dynamic tables.